MicrosoftDocs/PowerShell-Docs/reference/6/About/about_Classes.md

 ## CLASS METHODS

 Methods define the actions that a class can perform.
 Methods can take parameters that provide input data, and can return an output;
 the returned data can be of any defined data type.
 Methods can be paramterless and return an output.

+In class methods, nothing goes to the pipeline except what is mentioned in the `return` statement.
+There is no accidental pipeline bleeding from the code.
+See "_EXAMPLE: Method output_", after the
+"_EXAMPLE: A simple class with properties and method_".

 ### EXAMPLE: A simple class with properties and methods